northern/http.js/README.md

 # http.js

-An easy to HTTP request client
+An easy to use JavaScript HTTP request client.